Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Kekul e-patterned graphene

+acting on the same spinor basis, $\Psi=(\psi_{K,A},\psi_{K,B},-\psi_{K',B},\psi_{K',A})$.
 The parameter $t_0$ is the hopping integral defining the energy scale, $\Delta_0$ introduces a valley coupling and $m_0$, an effective mass, breaks the sublattice symmetry.
-The low energy dispersion for this hamiltonian is $E_{k\alpha}^\beta=\beta\Delta m_0v_0^2+\alpha\sqrt{v_0^2k^2+(m_0+\beta \Delta m_0)^2 v_0^4}$ with $\alpha,\beta=\pm$ and after scaling the coupling parameter as $\Delta=t_0\Delta_0/m_0v_0^2$ for convenience.
+The low energy dispersion for this Hamiltonian is

+with $\alpha,\beta=\pm$ and after scaling the coupling parameter as $\Delta=t_0\Delta_0/m_0v_0^2$ for convenience.
+Taking $\Delta_0,m_0\rightarrow0$ leads to the case of no modulation (pristine graphene).
 In the following we refer to this as the Kek-M phase.
-The energy dispersion is shown in Fig. \ref{Fig:Lattices_and_Dispersions}d. \\~\\ \textit{Polarizability.---} The optoelectronic response, within linear response theory, is given by the dynamical polarizability \cite{Peres,Sarma2007,Wunsch}, which can be written as
+The corresponding energy dispersion [Eq. (\ref{Eq.E_M})] is shown in Fig. \ref{Fig:Lattices_and_Dispersions}d.
+For more details on the Hamiltonians see Appendix \ref{App.Hamiltonians}

+From the energy dispersions in Eqs. (\ref{Eq.E_kek}) and (\ref{Eq.E_M}) it is easy to see that the index $\alpha$ distinguishes between conduction ($\alpha=+$) and valence ($\alpha=-$) bands, as in the case of pristine graphene ($\Delta\rightarrow 0$).
+Due to the valley degeneracy in the $\Delta\rightarrow 0$ case, the description is usually reduced to that of a single-valley Hamiltonian, requiring a single index $\alpha=\pm$ to label the eigenstates.
+On the other hand, when the Kekul\'e order introduces the valley-coupling $\Delta>0$, the states of both valleys $K,K'$ are considered, and an additional index $\beta$ must to be introduced.
+Notice however, that the index $\beta$ does not label $K$- and $K'$-polarized states.
+Instead, it distinguishes between energy dispersions with different Fermi velocities $v_\beta=v_0+\beta\Delta v_0$ (in the the Kek-Y phase) or effective masses $m_\beta=m_0+\beta\Delta m_0$ (in the Kek-M phase).
+This is already apparent in Eqs. (\ref{Eq.E_kek}) and (\ref{Eq.E_M}).

+In the following section we show that, indeed, the optoelectronic response of these phases (within linear response theory) is that of two species of Dirac quasiparticles with different Fermi velocities $v_\pm$ or effective masses $m_\pm$ plus a term producing an ``interference'' signature, and that such response can be written in terms of single-valley polarizabilities.
+This shows that, at least in the context of the optoelectronic response, the Dirac quasiparticle behavior is not completely destroyed by the Kekul\'e order.
+This is a non-trivial result, since the Dirac quasiparticle picture in graphene is based on a single-valley definition and, in general, a modulation that couples or folds the valleys could destroy such picture. \\~\\